International-Data-Spaces-Association/IDSA-Rulebook/Rulebook_3_0/005_Roles.md

 ## Technical Role - Participant
 As established in the chapter on [Layers](004_Layers.md) the only technical role is the **Participant**.
 However, there are many different roles possible in the economic and legislative layers of a data space.
 This chapter explains the most important ones.

+## Data Space Governance Authority

+The Data Space Governance Authority (DSGA) is a special, functional role within a data space.
+It can be understood as the "legislative" of the data space by having the functional responsibility to define the rules and processes of the data space.

+It serves a logical purpose within the Data Space Governance Framework but has no single definition of how it is implemented.
+To fully explain the role of the DSGA and not to distract from the Participant roles it is described in detail in its own chapter: [Data Space Governance Authority(DSG)](http://link-to-dsga-chapter.md)

 ## Common Business Roles

 Business roles in this Rulebook describe functions, and no status.
 The model